rumijha/data-modeling-with-postgres/README.md

 #### How To Run the Project
 Run etl.py to process all the files under given path and insert the records into respective tables.
-You can again use test.ipynb to check if records are inserted into respective tables.
+You can use test.ipynb to check if records are inserted into respective tables.